SimahoJr/espDroneApp-Android/README.md

 4. pyModbusIP

 You will also need
-Buildozer to build into mobile app (tested)
+1. Buildozer to build into mobile app (tested)
-Kivy_ios for ios app (tested)
+2. Kivy_ios for ios app (tested)

 There are two ways to connect to the app
 1. Using Local IP to control drone (192.168.4.1 and Port 502 for ModbusIP) usually connects automatically after WiFi Connection.
-2. Set a public IP per your requirement (on SETTING page), you will need get the right SSID and Password from the arduino code
+2. Set a public IP per your requirement (on SETTING page), you will need also get the right SSID and Password from the arduino code

+What it does
-Currently you can set the PID variables from the app interractively and read the ourput on the app in form of graphs.
-The output is the angles, input angle, set angle and the PID angle our output angle
+1. Currently you can set the PID variables from the app interractively and see the output on the app in form of graphs on the same screen.
+The output are the angles; input angle, set angle and the PID angle output angle

-The read speed matters a lot and it is fast enough than the arduino, the graph values changes so fast thats why, we store each of 100 values and can be accesses by the order of 100, like a screen snapshots.
+2. The app also stores the output(Angles) in the order of 100.
+These can be accesses by the users as snapshots.

+3. The snapshots then can be zoomed.

+4. You can not zoom the current readings only the snapshots (*bug)

 ***STILL ON DEVELOPMENT STAGE***